Contact Us Right Now For a Free, Immediate Consultation

-Slips and falls can happen for a number of reasons:
+Slips and falls can happen for many reasons, such as:

-A restaurant forgot to put a slippery when wet sign up
+A restaurant forgets to put a slippery when wet sign up after mopping

 A public sidewalk is uneven